What is HR?

 6. Compensation and benefits manager

-A compensation and benefits manager is a senior HR specialist managing the company’s benefits and compensation plans.
-This manager creates and implements plans to provide employees with competitive wages and benefits packages.
-They stay up to date with industry standards and provide perks and bonuses to retain and motivate staff.
-They also work with internal stakeholders, including finance and executive leadership, to match benefits and pay plans to the organization’s business plan.
-These managers are also crucial in creating and managing employee benefit programs, including retirement plans and health insurance, while meeting all legal and regulatory standards.
+These HR managers also work with internal collaborators, including finance and executive leadership, to match benefits and pay plans to the organization’s business plan.
+They are also crucial in creating and managing employee benefit programs, including retirement plans and health insurance, while meeting all legal and regulatory standards.

 7. HR analyst

-An HR analyst is an expert in data analysis and the interpretation of workforce trends, employee performance, and HR procedures.
-In this role, the HR analyst gathers and analyzes metrics to assist with HR strategies and decision-making.
-Using data analytic techniques, HR analysts evaluate retention rates, employee engagement, and other important HR information.
+HR analysts use data analysis and predictive analytics to evaluate retention rates, employee engagement and other important HR information.
 They create reports to present their findings to high-level executives and stakeholders.
-This role requires excellent analytical abilities, excellent attention to detail, and the ability to interpret data to support business objectives.
+This role requires excellent attention to detail and the ability to interpret data to support business objectives.

 8. Payroll administrator